Home » Is TV Good for Parrots? [Television Shows Birds Like Watching]

 TV Shows for Parrots

 Each parrot will have its favorite shows.
 Some will watch anything, while others will squawk if you change the channel.
-Try different channels to determine what your parrot reacts to and enjoys.
+Try different channels to determine what the parrot reacts to and enjoys.

-Here are the different types of TV shows that parrots often like:
+Here are the types of TV shows that parrots often like:

 Nature Programs

-Parrots like watching and listening to other birds, meaning nature channels can be a good choice.
+Parrots like watching and listening to other birds, meaning nature channels are suitable.

-However, nature shows can frighten your parrot just as easily as entertain it.
-Parrots are prey animals, and nature shows often depict predators.
-Avoid any nature programs that feature:
+Nature shows can frighten a parrot as easily as entertain them because nature shows often depict predators.
+Avoid nature programs that feature:

 Many predatory animals on nature channels could trigger a parrot’s survival instincts.